Whisks & Giggles

 What is Sabayon?

-Sabayon is a French (I know…we love the French, around here) dessert sauce, traditionally made by whipping egg yolks, sugar, and white wine over gentile heat until the mixture turns luscious & airy, and takes on a light, lemony color.
-The beauty of a sabayon lies within it’s versatility—white wine can be substituted for essentially any alcohol (or flavoring) of your choice, and in our case, we use coffee liqueur.
+Sabayon is a French dessert sauce traditionally made by whipping egg yolks, sugar, and white wine over gentile heat until the mixture turns luscious & airy, and takes on a light, lemony color (I know, I know…we love the French, around here).

 What is Zabaglione?